rails/rails/guides/source/action_controller_overview.md

 end
 ```

 With this in place, you can create namespaced controllers that inherit from `AdminsController`.
-The filter will thus be run for all actions in those controllers, protecting them with HTTP basic authentication.
+The callback will thus be run for all actions in those controllers, protecting them with HTTP basic authentication.

 ### HTTP Digest Authentication